AIGODLIKE/EasyShowTool/docs/log.md

 + fix error report when first use
 + alt + click to copy move will change active object
++ no 3d view import icon will no longer report error

 ### v0.1.0